wp-plugins/custom-taxonomies/readme.txt

 == Description ==

-Wordpress provides a lot of functionality geared towards the use of generic "taxonomies", such as Tags and Categories, but no way to manage the taxonomies themselves.
+WordPress provides a lot of functionality geared towards the use of generic "taxonomies", such as Tags and Categories, but no way to manage the taxonomies themselves.
 This plugin allows you to: